AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     ![](images/09AdminProcessing/image0014-imagesworkingondetails.png)

-    Ideally, you might also wire up the edit page to let the user change the plate, but hopefully that would never be necessary, so really it might be better to remove all processing for create/edit/delete from this form, and only let the user review data.

-    Again, that's RBAC and tasks for another day.

-    However, this system is great, and we're almost done.
-All that remains is the ability to work with the Service Bus Queue to handle unconfirmed plate images.

 ## Task 3 - Get plates from the queue in the admin system for review.

 To complete this task, you will need another page that shows data from the queue (this is NOT the processed data in the database, remember, but rather images that vision failed to identify with confidence and images for confirmation).